- still under construction -

 To achieve this, select Components ...
 Sampling Rate Detector from SL's main menu, or select one of the preconfigured settings (from the Quick Settings menu) which automatically activate this function (for example, the Very Slow Morse modes like "QRSS600").

 A control panel like this one will pop up :

-Most important: When selecting one of the preconfigured sources from the 'Reference Freq.' combo, the program will automatically adjust other parameters on this panel, as required.
-The screenshot above shows a typical configuration using a VLF transmitter with MSK modulation (minimum shift keying).
+When selecting one of the preconfigured sources from the Sync frequency/ Source combo, the program will automatically adjust other parameters on this panel, as required.
+The screenshots above show a typical configuration using a VLF transmitter with MSK modulation (minimum shift keying) on the left side, and a typical configuration for a GPS receiver (with 1-pps-sync output) on the right side.
 The other controls on this panel are explained in a later chapter (you will usually not need to modify them, at least not if you picked one of the pre-configured references from the list).